 Note that ontology files for specific versions will still show the ontology IRI as that of the current release (namely,

 http://purl.obolibrary.org/obo/<file><dot><format>).
 However, the stable version-specific IRI will always be that of the official major/minor type (

 http://purl.obolibrary.org/obo/pr/<major><dot><minor>/<file><dot><format>) even when retrieved via date versioned PURLs.

 http://purl.obolibrary.org/obo/pr/pr-dev.obo is the current development version (asserted) of PRO in OBO format.
 This file may change day to day, and might even be broken.
 If you use it, understand the caveats.
 Note that day-to-day development for PRO is done using OBO format, so there is no corresponding OWL PURL.
 A corresponding GPI file is also available using http://purl.obolibrary.org/obo/pr/pr-dev.gpi.

-Other project related PURLs
+Other project-related PURLs

 http://purl.obolibrary.org/obo/pr points to the PRO Project Home Page

 http://purl.obolibrary.org/obo/pr/downloads points to the downloads folder for the current release

 http://purl.obolibrary.org/obo/pr/browse points the PRO ontology browsable using OntoBee